seunggihong/jsondumper/README.md

 # JsonDumper

-This Go-based tool reads a YAML configuration file to dynamically generate and execute PromQL queries against a Prometheus server.
-Query results are saved as JSON files in a specified output directory.
+This project is a Go application that automates Prometheus monitoring queries.
+It reads a flexible YAML configuration file that defines query templates and monitoring targets (such as pods or nodes), dynamically builds valid PromQL expressions, sends them to a Prometheus server, and saves the responses in structured JSON files.
+It is designed for extensibility and can support any Prometheus-compatible metrics or targets.

 ---